 Running parallel to the current day, there is a separate thread set in 1992 featuring a desperately unhappy young child Katya who has been placed into care.
 At the outset it's not clear who this child is, and how this storyline has any relevance to the main one playing out, but as more and more snippets are revealed it all becomes much clearer as to the connection until the story reaches its dramatic conclusion.

 There are certainly plenty of talking points throughout this novel which is why I think One Little Mistake would be perfect for a book group as the topics featured would certainly lead to some lively discussions.
 It almost feels wrong to to say I enjoyed reading One Little Mistake considering a toxic friendship and revenge are at the heart of it but I definitely found it to be a compelling, thought provoking read.
 An excellent start from Emma Curtis and I look forward to reading more books by her in the future.

-I'd like to thank Rosie at Transworld for sending me a proof copy of One Little Mistake to review.
+I'd like to thank Rosie at Transworld for inviting me to be a part of this blog tour and sending me a proof copy of One Little Mistake to review.